DataTalksClub/machine-learning-zoomcamp/cohorts/2026/05-deployment/02-pickle.md

     ## Note: never open a binary file you do not trust the source!
     ```
    - With unpacking the model and the dict_vectorizer, We're able to predict again for new input values without training a new model by re-running the code.

-Add notes from the video (PRs are welcome)

 <table>
    <tr>